The Cathedral That Refused to Stay Unfinished

 Köln in 1824.
 This lithograph depicts the Church of Saint John the Evangelist in the middle and the seminary building of the archbishopric on the left.
 Behind these buildings rises the outline of the unfinished Cathedral.
 Note the Domkran on top of the tower on the far left.
 Image from here: https://upload.wikimedia.org/wikipedia/commons/2/26/Koeln_Dom_%2B_St._Johann_Evangelist_1824.jpg

-Work on the Köln (Cologne) Cathedral sputtered and stalled.
-After 300 years of labor, this “structure of hope” outpaced its resources.
-It was unfinished, unfunded, and unroofed in places.
-The 25-meter wooden Domkran was idle atop of the South Steeple, an arm with no muscle.
-To make matters worse, the archives (read: building plans) were lost to French revolutionaries in 1794.
-The vision of a grand cathedral, conceived in the middle of the 13th century, was all but lost.
+After 300 years of labor, this “structure of hope” had outpaced its resources.
+It sat unfinished, unfunded, and partially unroofed.
+The 25-meter wooden Domkran (crane) sat idle atop the south steeple—a muscular arm with no strength left.
+To make matters worse, the original building plans were lost to French revolutionaries in 1794.
+The 13th-century vision for a grand cathedral seemed all but lost.

 Detail from Riß F. The “sketch” was four meters in length and consisted of 20 parchments pasted together.
 For the image above and more on the discovery of Riß F, see the site here: https://www.koelner-dom.de/ausstattung/riss-f-ende-des-13-jahrhunderts (accessed 6/1/22).

-Some of the missing plans surfaced in the early 19th century.
-One was more than four meters long and offered a detailed drawing of the cathedral façade, including its twin steeples.* Amazingly, it was dated to the year 1280 and represented the vision of the original designers.
-It became known as “Sketch F.” The discovery of “Sketch F” gave momentum to the effort to renew and finish the work.
-Funds were raised (to the tune of more than a billion dollars by today’s standards) and on October 15, 1880, the dedication was celebrated.
-The Hohe Domkirche Sankt Petrus or the “Cathedral Church of Saint Peter” had taken 632 years to finish.
-While aspects of the design were modified by the use of modern materials (such as iron girders in the roofing system), the integrity and uniformity of the medieval style were maintained.***
+However, some of the missing plans resurfaced in the early 19th century.
+One was over four meters long, offering a detailed drawing of the façade and twin steeples.
+Dated to 1280, it represented the original designers' vision and became known as “Sketch F.” Its discovery provided the momentum needed to finish the work.
+Funds were raised—exceeding a billion dollars by today’s standards—and on October 15, 1880, the Hohe Domkirche Sankt Petrus was finally dedicated.
+It had taken 632 years to complete.
+While modern materials like iron girders were used in the roof, the integrity of the medieval style remained intact.***

 Niches cut into the towers are occupied by carved angels.
 The sky is their habitat.